terragrids/contract-finder/README.md

-# contract-finder
+# project-contract-api
-A Node.js service to find newly deployed Terragrids smart contracts and store their reference in an off-chain database
+A Node.js service exposing an API to interact with project smart contracts.